 As a small business owner, you know cash flow can be tricky.
 Between chasing invoices and paying employees, making your small business finance work can often feel like balancing on a tightrope.
 In this guide, hopefully, you'll find a few tips that will ease the cash flow crunch.

-- Properly manage your accounting.
-You can hire a good bookkeeper or purchase DIY accounting software.
+Review your current accounting measures and consider how well they are working for you.
+If you haven't already, hire a good bookkeeper or purchase DIY accounting software – even if you're a small business, a spreadsheet just isn't going to cut it.
 It is crucial that you keep accurate track of your income and costs.

-- Make financial projections.
 Having clear financial projections is important.
+If you don't know where you want to get to, how do you know how you will get there?
+And more importantly, how much you need to spend along the way?
 Your main business plan will help you to anticipate and address possible future obstacles.

 - Send out invoices as soon as possible after providing goods or services.

 - Set payment terms of seven days to make sure that payments are not forgotten or lost in the process.

 - Always follow up on sent invoices.
 You can make this easy by creating set templates for email or SMS follow-ups.